September 18, 2022

 His mom’s birthday was a few days later.

-In the latter years of his life, I found it ironic he came to us on April Fool’s.
-The nature of his mental health condition unfolded and was ripping our family apart.
+In the latter years of his life, I found it ironic he had come to us on April Fool’s.
+The nature of his mental health condition already unfolded and was ripping our family apart.
 But on the first anniversary, we celebrated.
 We were not sure what was wrong.
 I was still busy rushing him to therapies almost every single day, five to eight appointments a week for well over a year.
 I lost count of how long, though, his thick stack of paperwork I hold on to would clarify.
 Physical, occupational, speech, and an ITDS, chiropractor for his torticollis, helmet shavings for his plagiocephaly, etcetera, etcetera, etcetera.
 I hauled all four boys with bags of homeschool and educational CDs for the car ride.
 The kids and I did workbooks in the waiting rooms, read Sonlight books in the doctor’s offices, and drilled for Memory Masters for our Classical Conversations class.

 On the first anniversary, I was still making him the homemade baby food he threw up on me at every meal.
 I was cloth diapering him in his own special set of Bum Genius I bought when he came to us because I was determined to treat him the same as my other boys.
-I would spend most nights standing over laundry piles, trying to determine if I should wash the vomit or the diaper load.
+I spent most nights standing over laundry piles, trying to determine if I should wash the vomit or the diaper load.
 As he grew, sometimes he was kind enough to lean and barf directly into the hamper, making my decision easier.
 But at exactly one year, the judge changed the goal of his case from reunification to adoption, and he was one step closer to being mine.

 Easter Sunday marked two years and two months since my son met Jesus, and I think part of me has been stuck in the stage of shock.
 It seems impossible to come close to processing his death when I’m still trying to wrap my heart around the tortured life my son lived, to make sense of what happened to our family as we struggled to be his.
 I’m still trying to understand the image of my seven-year-old in his tiny casket, the first time I saw him at peace.